Search the Community

 Found 1 result

 Vascular Training Models Venous Models: IVC Filter Deployment/Retrieval Model: VIVC01000M Iliac Vein Stenosis Extension Model: VIVC01E2SC Gonadal Vein Embolization Extension Model: VGON01000C Femoral Vein Extension Model: VFEM01000C Flexible SVC Extension Model: VSVC01000F Vascular Training Models Arterial Models: Extendable Abdominal Aorta Model: AABD02000C Upper and Lower Leg Extension Model: AALE01000C Abdominal Aortic Aneurysm EVAR Model: AAAA01000C Stand-Alone Abdominal Aorta Model: AABD01000C Description: The iliac vein stenosis model is a single piece that replaces Part E (common iliac veins) in the IVC filter model.
 This model contains a high grade stenosis in the proximal left common iliac vein, the classic position of the so-called May-Thurner stenosis.
 In May-Thurner syndrome, chronic compression and scarring of the proximal left common iliac vein, is caused by the crossing right common iliac artery.
 This results in stenosis of the left common iliac vein, slow blood flow, and eventually clotting and formation of deep vein thrombosis (DVT).
 After the DVT is cleared with anticoagulation or thrombectomy/thrombolysis, the iliac vein stenosis must be treated with venous stenting.
-This model has a 4 mm thick, 9 mm wide stenosis at the crossing point between the left common iliac vein and the right common iliac artery.
+Contact us for model information and prices This model has a 4 mm thick, 9 mm wide stenosis at the crossing point between the left common iliac vein and the right common iliac artery.
 It is perfect for practicing venous stenting and thrombectomy/ thrombolysis.Procedures that this model can teach or practice: venous stenting venous thrombectomy venous thrombolysis venous catheterization Compatibility: Gonadal vein embolization extension model (# VGON01000C) Femoral vein extension model (# VFEM01000C) Flexible SVC extension model (# VSVC01000F) Required models: This model should be used with the IVC filter deployment/ retrieval model (# VIVC01000M) For questions and pricing contact us.
 Please include the model name and number with your inquiry: Iliac Vein Stenosis Extension model (# VIVC01E2SC)